2.5: Art of Clarity - Paragraphs

 Sir Anthony was the largest landowner in the village.
 An experienced big game hunter, he had stopped traveling but still hunted locally.
 On his properties, he preserved the local game strictly.
 He hated poachers, and it was well known that he would prosecute them to the fullest extent of the law.

 Both types of writing have their place.
 The literary paragraph paints a more rich picture.
 The paragraph for media audiences is stripped of certain details and descriptions.
 Some of the outdated phrasing has been changed.
-Some of the grandeur has been lost, but what remains is a story that is much more to the point.
-In the interest of holding readers' attention and driving the narrative forward, media writers strive to write short, sharp prose.
+Some of the grandeur has been lost, but what remains is a character description that is much more to the point.
+In the interest of holding readers' attention and driving the narrative forward steadily, media writers strive to write short, sharp prose.

 2. The concept covered in the two demonstration paragraphs above is the same.
 Summarized succinctly: Sir Anthony, influential local landowner and hunter, hates poachers.

-Students should practice distilling paragraphs of various lengths down to their essential elements to improve their ability to write clearly.
+Students should practice distilling paragraphs of various lengths down to their essential elements.
+This will help you to write concisely, and it should improve your reading comprehension skills as well.

 More than 400 students and staff narrowly escaped a fire at the student union Monday afternoon.